pd4d10/vite-plugin-svgr/README.md

     // ...
   },

   // A minimatch pattern, or array of patterns, which specifies the files in the build the plugin should include.
-By default all svg files will be included.
   include: "**/*.svg?react",

   //  A minimatch pattern, or array of patterns, which specifies the files in the build the plugin should ignore.
 By default no files are ignored.